iyourshaw/asn1c-extensible-bitstring-example/README.md

 * `/asn` directory contains the ASN.1 specifications
 * `/src` directory contains the generated C source code
+* `/erlang` directory contains generated Erlang code and example output from the Erlang converters
-* The root directory contains the converters and example output.
+* The root directory contains the C converters and C example output.

 ## Reference